dayanacavalcante/Obesity-Estimate/README.md

 R-squared was 0.847.
 This says that variable "Body Mass Index" was explained a good part of the variable "Weight"

-With P> | t | very low, the Null Hypothesis is rejected.
+With P> | t | very low, the Null Hypothesis was rejected.
 The Null Hypothesis means that there is no correlation between the predicted and predictive variables, that is, for a model to work, it must be false.
 Generally if the "p-value" is less than 0.05, there is a strong relationship between the variables.

-The correlation between the variables Body Mass Index and Overweight History also had a considerable value, according to the Heatmap chart.
+The correlation between the variables Body Mass Index and Overweight History also had a considerable value, according to the _Heatmap_ chart.
 But as the Overweight History is a binary diagnosis, the most suitable to be used is Logistic Regression and not Linear Regression.
 Logistic Regression was used later in the classification part of the project.

 ##### _Performance Metrics_